robertdebock/learn-ansible/ADVANCED/targeting.md

 - `all` - all hosts in the inventory.
 - `webservers` - all hosts in the `webservers` group.
 (Or any other group that you have defined in the [inventory](inventory).)
 - `node-1` - a single host, by name.
 There is actually no different in targeting a group and a single host, so pick you hostnames and groupnames carefully.
 - `node-1:node-2` - multiple hosts, by name.
-You can use a comma to separate multiple hosts.
+You can use a colon (`:`) to separate multiple hosts.
 - `node-*` - multiple hosts, by name.
 You can use a wildcard to select multiple hosts.
 - `all:!node-1` - all hosts, except `node-1`.
 You can use an exclamation mark to exclude a host.
 - `webservers:&production` - all hosts in the `webservers` and `production` group.
-You can use an ampersand to select multiple groups.
+You can use an ampersand to make a cross-selection of groups.

 ## Limiting